ArtieDb1/tech242-AWS-linux/Week1/Day2/LearningLinux.md

 # Learning Linux
 Linux is an operating system and it is imperitive that there a user knows how to navigate the terminal.
 The terminal uses BASH as its shell
 #### What is BASH
-Bash stands for Bourne Again SHell
+Bash stands for Bourne Again Shell
 A shell is simply just an interface that runs commands.
 Meaning bash is a special type of shell that is used by Linux.

 ## Bash commands